cloudposse/geodesic/docs/kops.md

 </details>

+Other settings can be generated automatically by using the [`kops` terraform "root" module](https://github.com/cloudposse/terraform-root-modules/tree/master/aws/kops).
+This module will write the computed settings to AWS SSM Parameter Store for use with `chamber`.

+**NOTE** In order to build the manifest as a step in the [`Dockerfile`](Dockerfile) (e.g. `RUN build-kops-manifest`), the settings should be stored in the `.envrc` rather than in `chamber`.

 ## Provision a Kops Cluster

 The process of provisioning a new `kops` cluster takes (3) steps.
 Here's what it looks like:

 1. **Configure the environment settings**
-   - Create a new project (e.g. `/conf/kops`) with an `.envrc`
+   - Create a new project (e.g. `/conf/kops`).
+Optionally define an `.envrc`.
-   - Rebuild the `geodesic` image to generate a new `kops` manifest file.
-Then restart the shell
+   - Rebuild the `geodesic` image.
+Then restart the shell.
-2. **Provision the `kops` dependencies using the [`terraform-aws-kops-state-backend`](https://github.com/cloudposse/terraform-aws-kops-state-backend) module with Terraform**
+2. **Provision the `kops` dependencies using the [`kops`](https://github.com/cloudposse/terraform-root-modules/tree/master/aws/kops) terraform root module**
-   - State backend (S3 bucket) that will store the YAML state
+   - State backend (S3 bucket) that will store the YAML state.
-   - Cluster DNS zone that will be used by kops for service discovery
+   - Cluster DNS zone that will be used by kops for service discovery.
-   - SSH key-pair to access the Kubernetes masters and nodes
+   - SSH key-pair to access the Kubernetes masters and nodes.
+   - Write settings to SSM Parameter Store.
 3. **Execute the `kops create` on the manifest file to create the `kops` cluster**
+   - Build the manifest.
-   - Validate cluster is healthyo
+   - Validate the cluster is health.

-We provide a reference example here in our [`terraform-root-modules/aws/kops`](https://github.com/cloudposse/terraform-root-modules/tree/master/aws/kops) service catalog.
+We provide a reference example here in our [`terraform-root-modules/aws/kops`](https://github.com/cloudposse/terraform-root-modules/tree/master/aws/kops) service catalog for provisioning everything needed by `kops` on AWS.

+**IMPORTANT** For the purpose of this documentation, we will assume all the settings are in the `.envrc`.
+If you want to use `chamber` (recommended), then prefix all commands below with `chamber exec kops --`.
+(E.g. `chamber exec kops -- build-kops-manifest` or `chamber exec kops -- kops export kubecfg`).
+This will export the environment variables found in the `kops` service namespace using chamber.

 ### Configure Environment Settings